 The current child custody arrangement if the couple has children

 You may not have to go to court to divide your property, including your business, if you and your spouse agree on all of the terms of your property and debt division.
-It is advisable to seek help from an experienced divorce attorney to help you negotiate property division with your spouse.
+It is advisable to seek help from an experienced Waco divorce attorney to help you negotiate property division with your spouse.

-Is Your Business Separate vs. Community Property in Texas?
+If Your Business Is Separate Property

 Finally, we get to one of the main questions, “Is business considered separate or community property?”
 Unfortunately, there is no straightforward answer to that question.